Metal curlers for curling hair overnight 1920s, 30s and 40s

 Discomfort in the cause of curly hair

-Curling hair with metal curlers, screen shot from an old film
+Curling hair with metal curlers, screen shot from an old film.
+You can just see a ready-wound metal curler behind the curler being wound.

 How metal curlers affected women's hair styles

-Women's hair styles in the 1930s and 40s as a result of metal curlers which were hard to sleep on - hair mainly straight but curled at the ends
+Common women's hair styles in the 1930s, 40s and 50s as a result of the placement of metal curlers which were hard to sleep on - hair mainly straight but curled at the ends

 Hair nets

-The curlers were generally kept in place with a hair net.
-Even into the 1950s when I had a Saturday job serving in a department store, there was a regular call for hair nets.
+The curlers were generally kept in place overnight with a hair net.
+Even into the 1950s when I had a Saturday job serving in a department store, there was a regular call for them.
 The nets were made of a very fine thread-like mesh, held in shape with narrow thread-like elastic.
 They were available in a range of colours such that a net could match a natural hair colour and be almost invisible when worn.
+I say almost invisible.
+They flattened the hair which was fine for holding the overnight curlers in place, but during daytime, the flattening was obvious.

 Hair net designed for daytime use, still in its original packet.
 Photographed in Nidderdale Museum.